juancopi81/komposair/README.md

 # Komposair

-Komposair is a web app that lets musician create melodies using A
+Komposair is a web app that lets musician create melodies using AI.
+Visit Komposar at https://www.komposair.com/

   - Create melodies based on your motif
   - Explore other melodies created by the community